poetle/physionet23-swarthbeat/README.md

   >test: 0.52<br />

 in collaboration with Allan Moser and Lys Kang.<br />
-this was the team's final entry.
+this was the team's final and official entry.

 entry date: 08/30/2023